scriptor-pro/free-for-dev/README.md

   * [OpenAPI3 Designer](https://openapidesigner.com/) — Visually create Open API 3 definitions for free.
   * [Orchest](https://orchest.io) — Visual pipeline editor and workflow orchestrator for data science, 1 instance for free, open source version available.
   * [parsehub.com](https://parsehub.com/) — Extract data from dynamic sites, turn dynamic websites into APIs, 5 projects free.
-  * [pdfEndpoint.com](https://pdfendpoint.com) - Effortlessly convert html or urls to pdf wit a simple API.
+  * [pdfEndpoint.com](https://pdfendpoint.com) - Effrtlessly convert html or urls to pdf wit a simple API.
 100 conversions per month for free.
   * [Pixela](https://pixe.la/) - Free daystream database service.
 All operations are performed by API.
 Visualization with heat maps and line graphs is also possible.
   * [Postbacks](https://postbacks.io/) - Request HTTP callbacks for a later time.
 8,000 free requests on signup.
   * [Postman](https://postman.com) — Simplify workflows and create better APIs – faster – with Postman, a collaboration platform for API development.
 Use the Postman App for free forever.
 Postman cloud features are also free forever with certain limits.